general nav links

 Archeological investigations may be necessary if there is significant ground disturbance in previously undisturbed areas and would be considered during the consultation for each installation’s PA for the Privatization of Army Lodging (PAL) program.
 Cultural landscapes and/or view sheds that are impacted by any new construction will have to be taken into consideration during the consultation for each installation’s PA for the lodging privatization program.

 The Army conducted multiple meetings with an internal Army working group.
-This group was comprised of Cultural Resource Managers from Army installations, staff members of the Army Environmental Center, and other parties within the Army historic preservation community.
+This group was comprised of Cultural Resource Managers from Army installations, staff members of the Army Environmental Command, and other parties within the Army historic preservation community.
 In addition, there have been meetings with State Historic Preservation Offices, Tribal Historic Preservation Officers, the National Conference of State Historic Preservation Officers, the National Park Service, and the National Trust for Historic Preservation, federally recognized Indian tribes and ACHP staff.
 The Army prototype was approved on April 5, 2012.

 The Department of the Army has, in concert with the ACHP, developed a Prototype Programmatic Agreement (PA) for the interiors of contributing buildings and individually eligible buildings pursuant to 36 CFR 800.14(e).
 The Army has more than 20,000 buildings considered eligible for the National Register in its inventory.
 There are many examples of interiors within the Army inventory that have been altered to the extent that they no longer contribute to the significance of the building or structure or were never considered contributing to the building’s or a historic district’s significance.
 Over the past year, a number of Army initiatives and Executive Orders have been implemented that require installations to improve the energy efficiency and environmental sustainability of their facilities.
 These initiatives have the potential to impact interiors of eligible buildings; therefore a programmatic approach was needed to assist in the protection of historic interiors while also assisting in the implementation of sustainability guidance.